koczadly/nano-handoff-payment-server/README.md

 ## Running & deployment
 - It is recommended that you run a proxy in front of this application to restrict access to API endpoints (`/payment/`)
-- Block handoff URL `/handoff` must be made accessible from remote connections
+- URL path `/handoff` *must* be made accessible from remote connections
-- File `application.properties` must be configured before running the server
+- File `application.properties` *must* be configured before running the server

+## Technical details
+- Based on the specification outlined in revision 1.9 of the block handoff proposal
+- Written using Java 11
+- Built using Spring frameworks (*Boot*, *Web* & *Data JPA*)
+- Uses file-based H2 database (`/data.mv.db`) to store payment data
+- Using [jNano](https://github.com/koczadly/jNano) Java library for Nano-related functions
+- Uses a combination of WebSockets and RPC polling to track block confirmation
+- Only compatible with block and hash handoff schemes (traditional payment models aren't supported)

 ## HTTP API